coder070296/coder070296/README.md

 - 👋 Hi, I’m @coder070296
 - 👀 I’m interested in full stack development, artificial intelligence, machine learning, in future maybe mobile development also.
-- 🌱 I’m currently learning js frameworks like react, angular and python django framework, php laravel framework etc.
+- 🌱 I’m currently learning js frameworks like react, angular and python, php laravel framework etc.
 - 💞️ I’m looking to collaborate on many big open source projects.
 - 📫 How to reach me ...
 - You can shoot a mail @ coderbhanu070296@gmail.com for any support, queries related to CS stuffs.